ZEN-universe/ZEN-garden/docs/files/user_guide/installation.rst

   conda env create -f zen_garden_env.yml

 The installation may take a couple of minutes.
-If the installation was successful, you can see the environment at ``C:\Users\<username>\anaconda3\envs`` or wherever Anaconda is installed
+If the installation was successful, you can see the environment at ``C:\Users\<username>\anaconda3\envs`` or wherever Anaconda is installed.

 .. note::
     We strongly recommend working with conda environments.
 When installing the zen-garden conda environment via the ``zen_garden_env.yml``, the zen-garden package, as well as all other dependencies, are installed automatically.